knative/docs/docs/admin/install/install-eventing-with-yaml.md

     !!! warning
         In order to use the KafkaChannel make sure it is installed on the cluster as discussed above.

+=== "RabbitMQ Broker"

+    You can install RabbitMQ broker by following instructions [here](https://github.com/knative-sandbox/eventing-rabbitmq/tree/main/broker).

+    For more information, see the [RabbitMQ broker](https://github.com/knative-sandbox/eventing-rabbitmq).

 ## Next steps